JSeawell/Adventure/README.md

 > - The player always starts in the START_ROOM
 > - The object of the game is to find the END_ROOM, by following the possible connections
 >   - If the user tries to go to an invalid room, they will find themself unsuccessful
+> - At any time, instead of choosing a new room, the user can type: `time`
+>   - This creates a new thread, which will display the current date and time, and write that timestamp to a new file, called `currentTime.txt`.
 > - When the game is over, the user will be shown his/her path to victory

 ## Example run: